 2) The Views From St Michael’s Tower

 Once you’ve had your fill of old Resting Monk Face above, it’s time to soar on St. Michael’s wings to glimpse the city from above.
-I recommend that you do this as early in your day as possible.
+I recommend that you do this as early in your 24 hours in Hamburg as possible.
 If you wait, you’ll have to share space with so many wiggling German children that you’ll start to get the urge to push one over the edge and even Augustus Gloop doesn’t deserve that.

 But the crowds are worth it in order to get such a dazzling view of the city!
 And you can take an elevator to the top, so it’s possible to get this view even if you’re not up for climbing a whole bunch of teeny Baroque stairs.

 Here you can see the famous Elbe River that makes Hamburg such an important port city.